rybosome/type-a/docs/getting-started.md

 # Getting Started

-Welcome to **Type-A** – a tiny but powerful schema & validation library for TypeScript.
+Welcome to **type-a** – a tiny but powerful schema & validation library for TypeScript.
 This guide shows how to install the package and run your _first_ schema.

 ## Installation